 McKean Senior Center and Wiang Kum Kam

-Last stop today is Wiang Kum Kam, sometimes called the “Atlantis of Chiang Mai”.
+Last stop today is Wiang Kum Kam, sometimes called the “Atlantis of Chiang Mai.”
 Wiang Kum Kam was a settlement that predates Chiang Mai.
-First, we will visit the small but excellent visitor centre after which we will visit some of the ruins such as Wat E-Kang and Wat Pupia.
+First, we will visit the small but excellent visitor center, after which we will visit some of the ruins such as Wat E-Kang and Wat Pupia.
 Then it’s time to call it a day.
 We will drop you off at your hotel.
 Thanks for traveling with us!
 For more great things to do in Chiang Mai, please have a look here.